aljazkotnik/aerovisfusion/README.md

 DECALS
-- Why is there a dark triangle on hte other side?
+- Why is there a dark triangle on the other side?
     Maybe pushDecalVertex needs to be updated?
 The idea is that the cutout of the mesh is too big, and it takes into account the other side of the airfoil also.
-To prevent the other surface being added we need to exclude the vertices with the normal in hte same general direction as the view vector.
+To prevent the other surface being added we need to exclude the vertices with the normal in the same general direction as the view vector.
 - How to control rotation and size?
 - How to draw a preview?
 Make an 'outline' decal geometry?
 How will that know the shape?
 - The decals should be adjustable after placement.
 Maybe clicking can do rough placement, and then sliders do fine placement?
 The sort of rocket controls that are used for annotation creation?